vinayakkongari19/Credit-Card-Financial-Dashboard/README.md

 The analysis was performed using Power BI, focusing on the following areas:

--  Quarterly Revenue & Transaction Count:Visualized revenue and transaction count by quarter.
+-  Quarterly Revenue & Transaction Count: Visualized revenue and transaction count by quarter.
 - Revenue by Expenditure Type: Identified key expenditure types driving revenue.
 - Revenue by Customer Demographics: Analyzed revenue based on customer education, job, and card category.
 - Transaction Amounts: Visualized total transaction amounts and identified trends.